Bayesian inference of three-dimensional gas maps: II. Galactic HI: Introduction

-Ever since the discovery of the 21-cm line in space \citep{muller1951,ewen1951}, surveys of the Galactic \HI{} distribution have been carried out with increasingly higher sensitivity and larger sky coverage.
-One concrete example of such surveys is the the Leiden/Argentine/Bonn Survey (LAB Survey, \citealt{kalberla2005}), which over the last 20 years has been the \textit{de facto} source of information on \HI{} in the Galaxy.
-In fact, the LAB Survey have revealed the flared, warped, and multi-arm spiral structure of the \HI{} disk \citep{levine2006a,levine2006b}.
-Recently, a new all-sky survey of the 21-cm line emission which combines different data sets for both low and high Galactic latitude data have been published by the HI4PI collaboration \citep{HI4PI2016}.
-This survey provides the brightness temperature obtained from the 21-cm line emission in a three-dimensional grid of Galactic longitude $\ell$, Galactic latitude $b$, and the radial velocity $v_{\LSR}$ with respect to the local standard of rest.
-For a given gas flow model, i.e. a model of $v_{\LSR}=v_{\LSR}(\vr)$ for the Milky Way, the three-dimensional gas density can in principle reconstructed from the gas brightness temperature \citep{kulkarni1982,burton1986,nakanishi2003,kalberla2008,marasco2017}.
+Ever since the discovery of the 21 cm line in space \citep{muller1951,ewen1951}, surveys of the Galactic \HI{} distribution have been carried out with increasingly higher sensitivity and larger sky coverage.
+One concrete example of such surveys is the Leiden/Argentine/Bonn Survey (LAB Survey, \citealt{kalberla2005}), which over the last 20 years has been the de facto source of information on \HI{} in the Galaxy.
+The LAB Survey has revealed the flared, warped, and multi-arm spiral structure of the \HI{} disk \citep{levine2006a,levine2006b}.
+Recently, a new all-sky survey of the 21 cm line emission that combines different data sets for both low and high Galactic latitude data was published by the HI4PI collaboration \citep{HI4PI2016}.
+This survey provides the brightness temperature obtained from the 21 cm line emission in a three-dimensional grid of Galactic longitude $\ell$, Galactic latitude $b$, and the radial velocity $v_{\LSR}$ with respect to the local standard of rest.
+For a given gas flow model, that is, a model of $v_{\LSR}=v_{\LSR}(\vr)$ for the Milky Way, the three-dimensional gas density can in principle be reconstructed from the gas brightness temperature \citep{kulkarni1982,burton1986,nakanishi2003,kalberla2008,marasco2017}.